Category Archives: Stephen Hastings-King

 Room: A Word Problem by Stephen Hastings-King

-Path Posit a room from remembering.
-Arrange windows around its perimeter, a perimeter that is open, is continuously self-correcting.
 Position a table.
 A glass with rings of red wine, cutlery and a plate.
-An architecture of couscous and partially chewed … Continue reading
+An architecture of couscous and partially chewed red meat.
+A salad dressed with indifference.

 Filed under Stephen Hastings-King